odwrotnamapa/odwrotnamapa/README.md

 Most modern maps place north at the top.
 This is not, however, the only possible way to represent the world. **Odwrotna Mapa** (literally "Reverse Map") was created as an attempt to look at a familiar map from another perspective and to encourage reflection on how conventions influence our perception of reality.

 ...but I'd be lying if I said that's the only thing that defines this app — it offers much more value and a wealth of features, including:
-- **South-up map** — a flipped perspective as the project's core idea
 - **Place and address search** (Nominatim, Photon)
 - **Discover** — quick category-based search (restaurants, cafes, pharmacies, bus stops, and more)
 - **Favorite places** — save any point on the map with a custom name and note